TheLogicMaster/Cranked/README.md

 - Finish Sprites (Collision occasionally phases a sprite off-screen in Sprite Collision example)
 - Graphical effects
 - Pattern/stencil drawing
-- Polygon, rounded rect drawing
+- Polygon, rounded rect drawing, Mode 7, image rotation and affine transforms
-- Perlin noise
-- Pathfinding
-- Video
-- Bitmap Tables
 - Audio
 - Full font support
-- GIF and WAV writing
+- WAV writing
 - Respect all graphical context options like clip rect
-- Embed system files like fonts somehow
 - Finish C JSON decoding
 - Test building on Windows/Mac
 - Create a testing framework to compare console output to the official simulator (Graphics, Collisions)
 - Finish font-ends (Libretro core just crashes at the moment, Desktop has no features, Android only loads a test program)
 - Java library with native libs for Android app consumption
-- Ensuring that all resource reference counting is done correctly
 - Scoreboard support
 - Investigate Catalog app (Web API already documented)
+- Ability to act as simulator
 - See if emulator can play encrypted games with a dumped key or something (Maybe limiting to just decrypted games)
 - System UI/software from SDK (Create replacement assets, *Darker Grotesque* should be able to be adopted in place of *Roobert* system font)
 - Investigate pre-2.0.0 binaries to handle uncompressed data